-On a cache miss, the cache controller will request the cache line from NVM (internal or external).
+On a cache miss, the cache controller will request the cache line from NVM (internal or external) or internal/external RAM.

 The TCM is accessible via the SRAM region.
-The TCM is a low-power, low-latency memory with configurable power enablement settings (PWRCTRL\MEMPWREN\PWRENDTCM) for 8 kB, 128 kB and 384 kB configurations.
+The TCM is a low-power, low-latency memory with configurable power enablement settings (PWRCTRL\MEMPWREN\ PWRENDTCM) for 32 kB, 128 kB and 384 kB configurations.